-On January 18, 2006 the Western Pacific Regional Fishery Management Council (also known as the Western Pacific Fishery Management Council, or Council) received a letter from the Under Secretary of Commerce for Oceans and Atmosphere stating that the National Oceanic and Atmospheric Administration (NOAA) plans to publish a Draft Environmental Impact Statement (DEIS) and draft fishing regulations for the proposed Northwestern Hawaiian Islands (NWHI) sanctuary in June 2006.
+On January 18, 2006 the Council received a letter from the Under Secretary of Commerce for Oceans and Atmosphere stating that the National Oceanic and Atmospheric Administration (NOAA) plans to publish a Draft Environmental Impact Statement (DEIS) and draft fishing regulations for the proposed Northwestern Hawaiian Islands (NWHI) sanctuary in June 2006...
 The Under Secretary informed the Council that NOAA is considering three alternatives in its DEIS.
 The first would allow limited fishing activities within the proposed sanctuary to continue indefinitely, the second would end such fishing by 2025, and the third would end it after five years following sanctuary designation.
 The first two alternatives include catch levels and permit limits for the proposed sanctuary.
 For the five year alternative, the number of permits would be limited to those permits active at the (yet to be determined) time of designation.
 The Under Secretary went on to say that while a factual basis supporting the legality of establishing catch and permit limits has not been fully developed, NOAA believes that there is a credible basis for moving forward with proposing such limits through amendments to the Council's existing Fishery Management Plans (rather than as regulations under the National Marine Sanctuaries Act).
-However to meet NOAA's DEIS timeline, the Council was informed that it would have transmit its amendment package(s) to NOAA no later than May 1, 2006.
+However to meet NOAA's DEIS timeline, the Council was informed that it would have to take final action to adopt these amendments and corresponding regulations by April 14, 2006, with transmittal of the amendment package(s) to NOAA occurring no later than May 1, 2006.
 If one of the alternatives described above is selected by NOAA as a preferred alternative, the agency would review the Council's proposed MSA regulations as a potential implementation mechanism.

-In response to the above proposal, this document presents a range of alternatives considered by the Council regarding fishing regulations within the proposed NWHI sanctuary.
-In brief, these are two versions of the "no action" alternative, an alternative that includes measures for each of the three alternate timeframes under consideration by NOAA, and a preliminarily preferred alternative developed and recommended by the Council at their 131st meeting held March 13-16 in Honolulu, Hawaii.
+In response to the above proposal, this document presents three alternatives regarding fishing regulations within the proposed NWHI sanctuary for consideration by the Council.
+In brief, these are two versions of the "no action" alternative, and an alternative that includes measures for each of the three alternate timeframes under consideration by NOAA.